Furkan394/RentACarProject/README.md

 ### Enterprise-Layered Architecture

-Entities: Entity Layer of the project and database tables are mapped to project objects and DTO's are used for filtering and extending object properties.
+Entities: The Entity Layer of the project and database tables are mapped to project objects, and DTOs are used for filtering and extending object properties.
 <br>
-DataAccess: Data Access Layer of the project and the project connected with the database and includes CRUD operations.
+DataAccess: The Data Access Layer of the project connects to the database and includes CRUD operations.
 <br>
-Business: Business Layer of the project and the project includes various business rules such as Data Controls, Validations, IoC Container and Authorization Controls.
+Business: The Business Layer of the project includes various business rules such as data controls, validations, IoC container, and authorization controls.
 <br>
-Core: Core Layer of the project and used for general and universal operation.
+Core: The Core Layer of the project is used for general and universal operations.
 <br>
-WebAPI: Restful API Layer of the project and includes HTTP Methods.
+WebAPI: The RESTful API Layer of the project includes HTTP methods.

 ### Front-End
 developed with Angular -> [Front-End](https://github.com/Furkan394/RentACar-Frontend)